Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E02-CPE.md

     for the AMD Fortran compiler.

-    When running the program you will see that even though the 6 different loop orderings produce the same result, the time needed to compile the matrix-matrix product is very different and those differences would be even more pronounced with bigger matrices (which you can do after the session on using Slurm).
+    When running the program you will see that even though the 6 different loop orderings produce the same result, the time needed to compute the matrix-matrix product is very different and those differences would be even more pronounced with bigger matrices (which you can do after the session on using Slurm).

     The exercise also shows that not all codes are equal even if they produce a result of the same quality.
 The six different loop orderings run at very different speed, and none of our simple implementations can beat a good library, in this case the BLAS library included in LibSci.
+The optimal variants are also different for C and Fortran as the matrix elements are stored in a different order in memory.

     The results with the Cray Fortran compiler are particularly interesting.
 The result for the BLAS library is slower which we do not yet understand, but it also turns out that